YikaiFang/Customer-Tracker-Project/README.md

 - As a user, I want to be able to edit the information of a customer in case of changes that may happen in the future.
 - As a user, I want to be able to get the year of the car from the vin number

+- As a user, I want to be able to save my entire program with all the information about each customer such as their name, email, phone number and cars.
+- As a user, I want to be able to be able to load specific customers from the file.